awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.Backtrack.md

 ### RDS API<a name="AuroraMySQL.Managing.Backtrack.Describing.API"></a>

 To view backtrack information for a DB cluster using the Amazon RDS API, use the [DescribeDBClusters](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBClusters.html) operation\.
-This action returns backtrack information for the DB cluster specified in the `DBClusterIdentifier` value\.
+This operation returns backtrack information for the DB cluster specified in the `DBClusterIdentifier` value\.

 ## Subscribing to a backtrack event with the console<a name="AuroraMySQL.Managing.Backtrack.Event.Console"></a>